-- expire and they will need to re-apply for housing assistance. - (F) Probationers that commit a crime after being accepted into the pilot but before moving into their unit will be removed from the pilot and evicted under ACOP procedures. - (v) 80/20 Elderly Preference (40 Points) Extended to elderly families for 80/20 properties. - (A) SAHA implemented an 80 to 20 ratio of elderly to non-elderly disabled residents at Fair Avenue, WC White and Lewis Chatham to maintain an optimal mixed population in each community. - (B) SAHA will select elderly residents from the waiting list at a higher rate than the 4-to-1 ratio to assist properties in meeting the target 80/20 mix. - (C) This preference will automatically be applied to those that meet the preference eligibility criteria until such time as an optimal mix of elderly and non-elderly disabled residents is reached for an 80/20 community.
-Preference may be applied only to maintain the designated ratio of populations at 80/20 properties. - (D) Preference Eligibility: - (1) Be a elderly family; and - (2) Select either Fair Avenue, WC White or Lewis Chatham through the online application. - (h) SAHA must not give any preference to an application if a family member was evicted from housing assistance within five (5) years because of drug-related criminal activity, unless a participant in the Restorative Housing Program Pilot. - (i) Participants in the Restorative Housing Program Pilot will be assessed based on the previous three (3) years of criminal activity. - (i) SAHA may grant an admission preference for a household with a family member who was evicted from housing assistance within five (5) years due to drug-related criminal activity, in any of the following cases: - (i) If SAHA determines that the evicted person successfully completed a rehabilitation program approved by SAHA;
+- (A) SAHA implemented an 80 to 20 ratio of elderly to non-elderly disabled residents at Marie McGuire, Fair Avenue, WC White and Lewis Chatham to maintain an optimal mixed population in each community. - (B) SAHA will select elderly families from the waiting list at a higher rate than the 4-to-1 ratio to assist properties in meeting the target 80/20 mix. - (C) This preference will automatically be applied to those that meet the preference eligibility criteria until such time as an optimal mix of elderly and non-elderly disabled residents is reached for an 80/20 community.
+Preference may be applied only to maintain the designated ratio of populations at 80/20 properties. - (D) Preference Eligibility: - (1) Be an elderly family; and - (2) Select either Marie McGuire, Fair Avenue, WC White or Lewis Chatham through the online application. - (iv) Victoria Plaza Supportive Services Preference (40 Points) Extended to disabled families referred by Center for Health Care Services (CHCS). - (A) Families referred will be given preference at the Victoria Plaza community and will receive on-site supportive services from CHCS.